collaborativebioinformatics/PRS_reporting/README.md

 - Cohort-level:
   - Predictive model (.sav)
+  - Probability of being affected by the disease (.csv + visualization)
   - Importance of each feature(PRS) in the phenotype  - - prediction (.csv + visualization)

 ## Methods